Pancakem/Fimafeng/README.md

 ### Basic configuration

-The address and port to host the server on are specified as a string, `address`.
-The hostnames (values of the `Host` header) to serve are specified in `host`; to serve for all hostnames, the list should contain `'*'`.
+The address and port to host the server on are specified as `host` and `port` respectively.

-The directory to serve files from is specified in `file_root`, and the directory with the required templates is specified in `template_root`.
+The directory to serve files from is specified in `directory`, and the the number of concurrent requests a Fifameng server can handle is specified with `thread_count.`.

 ```yaml
 host: 127.0.0.1